Academic Policies and Procedures

 Students who are on academic probation are not allowed to register unless they provide the Provost or the Director of the D.Min. program an acceptable plan to address their academic shortcoming.
 If students do not submit an acceptable plan to the Provost or the Director of the D.Min. program, they will be dismissed.

 Email is an efficient and effective method of communication.
-Therefore, UTS provides an email address to each registered student.
-This UTS email address is the only address that the Seminary (i.e. faculty and staff) will use to communicate electronically with students.
-Students are held responsible for all information communicated from the Seminary by email.In turn, only communications by students with their UTS issued email addressed are officially confirmed as bona fide representations of a student.
+Therefore, HJI provides an email address to each registered student.
+This HJI email address is the only address that the Institution (i.e. faculty and staff) will use to communicate electronically with students.
+Students are held responsible for all information communicated from the Institution by email.In turn, only communications by students with their HJI issued email addressed are officially confirmed as bona fide representations of a student.

 Students are required to attend all class sessions for the courses they are registered.
 Students are considered to be present at an on-campus class in one of the following ways: (1) by being physically present in class, (2) by being present in class synchronously via Zoom, or (3) by presenting evidence of course engagement through a written document as defined by the instructor within one week of the class session as evidence of having viewed the class session asynchronously.
 For students registered in a Canvas online course, a student will be counted as present in class after presenting the required assignment to the instructor within one week of the class session.
 Whenever unusual circumstances make regular attendance impossible, special arrangements should be made with the instructor.